 For couples, families or those preferring a single, double or family room, additional options are available at an extra cost.
 For more information on rates and conditions, please contact us directly.

-For days at the breeding centre and for cleaning the beaches (4 to 5 days), it is recommended to wear comfortable and casual clothes (t-shirts, shorts, sandals, flip-flops, hats, sunscreen, etc.) because the volunteers are outside for long periods.
-For the community awareness day (once a week), it is advisable to dress more conservatively, especially if you enter a school.
-It is mandatory to wear light cotton teaching gowns in the school (provided by the NGO) during teaching sessions in schools.
+For the days at the breeding center and for beach cleaning (4 to 5 days), it is recommended to wear comfortable and casual clothing (t-shirts, shorts, sandals, flip-flops, hats, sunscreen, etc.) as participants will be outside for long periods.
+For the community awareness day (once a week), it is advisable to dress more formally, especially if entering a school.
+It is mandatory to wear aprons (provided by the NGO) during teaching sessions in schools.

 Merci pour votre abonnement |